labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step1.md

 # Understanding the Problem

-Before we dive into metaclasses, let's understand the problem we're trying to solve.
-In previous work, we created a system for type-checked structures that looks like this:
+Before we start exploring metaclasses, it's important to understand the problem we aim to solve.
+In programming, we often need to create structures with specific types for their attributes.
+In our previous work, we developed a system for type - checked structures.
+This system allows us to define classes where each attribute has a specific type, and the values assigned to these attributes are validated according to that type.

+Here is an example of how we used this system to create a `Stock` class:

 ```python
 from validate import String, PositiveInteger, PositiveFloat